How to Organize a Charity Golf Tournament

 Big sporting events wouldn’t be complete without merchandise sales.
 It adds to the enthusiasm of the crowd and makes a great souvenir too.

 There’s a wide variety of merchandise you can sell at a charity golf event.
 Aside from the usual button pins and hats, you can also offer golf-themed items such as:

 Golf marathons or golf-a-thons are becoming increasingly popular in charity golf tournaments.
 It allows you to raise more funds by involving non-golf enthusiasts.

-Aside from making donation appeals on your social media, you can also make an appeal on the course.
-Station a volunteer at every hole and have them ask each golfer to make a donation on the spot.
+Aside from making donation appeals on your social media, you can also make an appeal on the golf course.
+Station a volunteer at every hole and have them ask each golfer to donate on the spot.
 They’ll be more willing to donate if you educate them about your cause and where the money will go.

 If you have donations in kind, you can offer them as prizes for a fundraising raffle.
-You can sell the tickets on your website or on the course.
+You can sell the raffle tickets on your website or during the event.

-It’s inevitable for golfers to go thirsty or hungry on the course.
-You can cash in on this by turning a golf cart into a cash-bar.
+It’s inevitable for golfers to go thirsty or hungry on the golf course.
+You can cash in on this by turning a golf cart into a cash bar.
 Fill it up with drinks and small snacks that you think will interest them.
 You can also offer mobile payment options for hassle-free transactions.

-Some golfers find it bothersome to bring their bags and clubs.
+Some golfers find it bothersome to bring their own bag and golf club.
 You can offer volunteers as caddies for rent either as part of the registration package or during the event.

 A charity dinner and banquet is the perfect way to cap off a successful golf tournament.
 For golfers, it’s a way to celebrate and socialize.
 For you, it’s an opportunity to raise money for charity.